gras64/learning-skill/README.md

  - you "I have never seen her"
  - mycroft "So I'm supposed to answer the question "do you know siri" with "I have never seen her"?

+## Save Data
+ - Save Data To /home/pi/.mycroft/skills/LearningSkill/public/humor/en-us/dialog/know.siri.dialog
+ - Save Data To /home/pi/.mycroft/skills/LearningSkill/public/humor/en-us/vocab/know.siri.intent
+ - You can edit the path at home.mycroft.ai.

 ## Credits

 gras64

 ##To do
 It is my first Skill

-- make the language files
 - as fallback